OpenDSA/OpenDSA/RST/en/Glossary.rst

       Generally, this is interpreted to mean that the :term:`degree` for any :term:`vertex` in the graph is relatively low.

+   spatial
+      Referring to a position in space.

+   spatial data
+      Any object or record that has a position (in space).

    spatial application
       An application what has spatial aspects.
       In particular, an application that stores records that need to be searched by location.

    spatial attribute
       An attribute of a record that has a position in space, such as